 Frequently Asked Questions

 Please read below to familiarize yourself with Marxe graduate admissions policies and procedures.
-If you have further questions about graduate admissions or enrollment, please call the Office of Graduate Admissions and Enrollment Services at (646) 660-6750, or email firstname.lastname@example.org.
+If you have further questions about graduate admissions or enrollment, please email the Office of Graduate Admissions and Enrollment Services at firstname.lastname@example.org.

 -The credits must be from a graduate-level program.

 -The courses must be relevant to the course of study (from another public administration/policy program, international affairs, educational administration or related program)